ds283/CppTransport/README.md

 # How to cite *CppTransport*

-If you use **CppTransport** to produce numerical results supporting your research, then we would appreciate a citation to the principal paper which describes the numerical scheme used for integration of the 2- and 3-point functions:
+If you use **CppTransport** to produce numerical results supporting your research, then we would appreciate a citation to the main reference:

 * *Numerical evaluation of the bispectrum in multiple-field inflation*, Mafalda Dias, Jonathan Frazer, David Mulryne and David Seery. arXiv:16xx.yyyyy DOI:

 Specific documentation for **CppTransport** can be cited using

-* *CppTransport*: a platform to automate calculation of inflationary correlation functions, David Seery. arXiv:16xx.yyyyy DOI:
+* *CppTransport*: a platform to automate calculation of inflationary correlation functions, David Seery. arXiv:16xx.yyyyy [DOI:10.5281/zenodo.58714](http://dx.doi.org/10.5281/zenodo.58714)

+### Original literature

-If you are looking for references to the original literature, then the use of evolution equations to compute n-point functions synthesized during an inflationary epoch (including all quantum effects) was described in
+The use of evolution equations to compute n-point functions synthesized during an inflationary epoch (including all quantum effects) was described in

 * *Transporting non-Gaussianity from sub to super-horizon scales*, David J. Mulryne.
 JCAP 1309 (2013) 010 [arXiv:1302.3842](http://arxiv.org/abs/arXiv:1302.3842) [DOI:10.1088/1475-7516/2013/09/010](http://dx.doi.org/10.1088/1475-7516/2013/09/010)

+Concrete numerical details are described in the paper *Numerical evaluation of the bispectrum in multiple-field inflation* listed above, or were first given for the two-point function in

+* *Computing observables in curved multifield models of inflation - A guide (with code) to the transport method*, Mafalda Dias, Jonathan Frazer and David Seery.
+JCAP 1512 (2015) 12 030 [arXiv:1502.03125](http://arxiv.org/abs/arXiv:1502.03125) [DOI:10.1088/1475-7516/2015/12/030](http://dx.doi.org/10.1088/1475-7516/2015/12/030)

-A full list of references is given in the **CppTransport** documentation.
+A full list of references is given in the **CppTransport** documentation, or can be found at [transportmethod.com](https://transportmethod.com/method/).

 # Credits